skyss0fly/IdlePY/Updates/Future Build Plans.md

-The Current Build is 38DB
+The Current Build is 40DA_BETA1

-In 39DA there will be Economy added, Shops, items, even more monsters and Mob drops.
+In 40DB_BETA2 there will be:
+> 3d engine